M.A. Jewish Civilizations 100%

 The consecutive master’s program in “Jewish Civilizations” should foster the student’s ability to develop the cultural-academic study of Jewish civilizations in their different forms, through intensive language and source study to which competency in Hebrew language and expertise in the source material are central.
 In addition to this, throughout the course of study in Stockholm and Heidelberg, students should acquire the necessary theoretical knowledge and as well as that of relevant methods, in order to be able to devote themselves to the study of complex events in Jewish culture in the past, present and future.

-Please see the Admissions Regulations M.A.
-Jewish Civilizations.
+Please see the Admission Regulations M.A.
+Jewish Civilizations

 Qualifications and Course Content: